 Amy Pond, the Kitsune from "The Girl Next Door" murdered at least four people and lied to the heroes.
 Some fans tend to overlook this due to the fact that she was a Girl of the Week for Sam, specifically targeted Asshole Victims, and had a sympathetic motive (she needed live brains to cure her sick son) for doing so.
 The fact that she was played by Jewel Staite probably didn't hurt, either.
 So when Dean killed her, much debate ensued both in-universe and amongst the fandom as to whether he had done the right thing or not.
 After much angst, the show decided that he did, but the subject remains a sore spot for the fandom to this day.
 However, in Real Life, a mother who had done what Amy did for the same reasons would not be let off the hook for it.

 Tony DiNozzo from NCIS.
-He's a good person deep down and isn't by no definition, an actual villain, but his beyond-reason fans have no problem excusing/blindly accepting his moments of nosiness, obnoxiousness, sexism, rudeness, occasional self-serving, and some of his cruel taunts/pranks, because of his dysfunctional childhood and daddy issues, his good looks, and sense of humor, but watch them foam at the mouth and unleash hell when other characters (especially McGee or Ziva) give him a dose of his own medicine (taunting and/or playing a prank on him).
-And don't hold out hope on these fans recognizing what they're saying, because they'll just argue until Judgment Day why Tony gets and should get a pass for his behavior while other characters don't and shouldn't.
+He's a good person deep down, loves and sees the team like family, and isn't by no definition, an actual villain, but his bewilderingly unreasonable fans have no problem excusing and blindly accepting him borderline sexually harassing female coworkers and other women, being nosy as all hell and going through his teammates' possessions and eating their food, bullying McGee in the earlier seasons and just behaving like an all around cocky, obnoxious, and condescending jerk, because of his dysfunctional childhood and daddy issues, his good looks, and sense of humor.
+But oh, watch them foam at the mouth and unleash hell when other characters (especially McGee or Ziva) give him a dose of his own medicine or say something "mean" to him.

 Fitzgerald "Fitz" Grant from Scandal.
 No matter what he does to his self-professed true love, Olivia, his wife Mellie, or any other character, many fangirls will band together and be united in their cause to defend him, wave off his actions as forgivable because he is such as a sad, repressed, and confused man who just wants to be with the love of his life, but Life and other people just keep getting in his way.